By Baya Faure and Claudia Gualdi

 2. Choose sustainable accommodation facilities and climate-resilient locations

 Green hotels are growing exponentially.
 From installing green energy equipment to shutting off air-conditioning or lights after a certain time, the hotel industry is making an active effort to be environmentally conscious.

 In major cities, you can find a list of the best green hotels on the internet.
 Booking.com – the world’s largest accommodation booking website – has specific tags to refine a traveller’s search according to their environmentally-conscious needs.
 A multitude of new location-search networks, such as Ecobnb, KindTraveler or BookItGreen, allow easy browsing for booking sustainable hotels and homes.

 3. Move around the city with sustainable transport methods

 Bike rentals, trams, metros and buses can all run on 100% renewable energy.
 Big cities are increasingly enhancing public transport and transport-sharing services.

 In Seoul, the city’s Sharing City Project, launched in 2012, has enabled local startups to push for increased use of car sharing.
 In London, 80% of commuting is done by foot, cycling and public transport.

 4. Avoid single-use plastics, bring your own utensils

-In a combined effort, the list of countries around the globe starting to ban single-use plastics is expanding, and therefore travellers are encouraged in more locations to bring their own utensils, often being offered discounts if shopping with their own bags or takeaway coffees in their own cups.
+In a combined effort, there are more and more countries around the globe starting to ban single-use plastics.
+Therefore, travellers are encouraged in more locations to bring their own utensils, often being offered discounts if shopping with their own bags or takeaway coffees in their own cups.

 5. Extend your stay